 Should I hire a Wyoming attorney to remove a squatter?

-For a simple case with no lease and clear title, the court's self-help forms may be enough.
-Consider an attorney or legal aid if the occupant claims a lease or ownership, there is a family or inheritance dispute, or you are unsure whether to file eviction or ejectment.
+For a clear case with no lease, clear title, and an occupant who is not family, the W.S.
+1-21-1402 sheriff's complaint or the court's free self-help FED forms may be enough.
+Get an attorney or legal aid if the occupant claims a lease or ownership, if there is a family or inheritance dispute, if you need ejectment or quiet title in District Court, or if you are not certain you satisfy every condition in W.S.
+1-21-1402(a) -- misusing that procedure exposes you to triple fair-market rent plus the other side's attorney fees.

 This article is general legal information, not legal advice, and may not reflect the most current law or the law in your jurisdiction.
 Laws vary by state and change over time.
 For advice about your specific situation, consult a licensed attorney.